BrooklynMan/ThinkUpDrinkUp/README.md

 # ThinkUpDrinkUp
-A school drinking game for iOS
+A social drinking game for iOS